If you've ever flown on an airplane, you know well the following 'in-the-event-of-an-emergency' directive by heart:

 So if you know me, you know that yoga is my jam, right?!
 It's where I get my self-care in.
 It's where I put my mental mess in check.

-Don't worry, this isn't the part where I tell you to go get your downward-dog on and every lil' thing gonna be alright.
+Don't worry, this isn't the part where I tell you to go get your downward-dog on and then everything is going to be alright.

 But I DO want to share with you the micro-mindset shift I've made in the intention I utter every day when I step onto that mat: